 Pilea peperomioides Care Guide

-Pilea peperomioides enjoys well-draining potting soil using 50% soil, 40% cactus mix and 10% perlite.
+Enjoys well-draining potting soil using 50% soil, 40% cactus mix, and 10% perlite.
 Avoid keeping the soil moist for longer durations.

 To make sure that the soil is as per the requirement, push your index finger into the soil and see if it is sticky.

 Overwatering is one of the main reasons why most plants wilt, ultimately leading to their death.

-As Pilea peperomioides needs a well-draining mix, also look for pots that have tiny pores or holes underneath—to allow excess water to trickle out from the soil.
+As Pilea peperomioides need a well-draining mix, look for pots with tiny pores or holes underneath to allow excess water to trickle out from the soil.

 And more importantly, ensure that there are no blockades near the pores, as this will defeat their purpose.

 The cactus mix and the perlite provide the soil with a looser consistency that aids in water drainage.

-To enhance my potting mix, I add a considerable amount of mulch, organic manure, peat, and pumice.
+I add a lot of mulch, organic manure, peat, and pumice to enhance my potting mix.
 Chinese Money Plant soil tip:

 Terracotta is another material that can be used to pot your tiny Pileas.

-If you bought your plant in a terracotta one, then simply re-pot it into a plastic or ceramic container, as suggested above.
+If you bought your plant in a terracotta one, re-pot it into a plastic or ceramic container, as suggested above.

-If you have a saucer under the pot, then do not let water stagnate on it for more than a day.
+If you have a saucer under the pot, do not let water stagnate for more than a day.

-Always get rid of stagnant water as it can cause root rot, which will indefinitely ruin your entire venture.
+Always eliminate stagnant water, as it can cause root rot, indefinitely ruining your entire venture.

-Tight packing also clogs up the soil and reduces the water flow through the soil particles, so make sure your plant has well dug up soil.
+Tight packing also clogs up the soil and reduces the water flow through the soil particles, so ensure your plant has well-dug-up soil.

 If you are like me and think that every plant loves being in the sun, you will soon be disappointed to see that your plant is not happy.

-Some of the factors are—the time of the year, the angle of the sun, whether you have an overhanging roof, or even maybe the tree shading the window.
+Some factors are—the time of the year, the sun’s angle, whether you have an overhanging roof, or even maybe the tree shading the window.

-The first thing you need to work on is to find the direction in which your window is facing.
+The first thing you need to work on is finding the direction your window is facing.

-If the sun shines into your room, in the early hours, that is before noon, then it is facing towards the East.
+If the sun shines into your room in the early hours, before noon, it is facing towards the East.